Subscribe to Newsletter

 How vital is your role to the vaccine manufacturing process?

-I’m also responsible for developing effective and robust manufacturing processes and analytics that can be produced at the required volumes and costs.
-Because the Gates MRI focuses on low and middle income countries, the cost element is very important, and the products are in huge demand.
+We’re also responsible for developing effective and robust manufacturing processes and analytics so our products can be produced at the required volumes and costs.
+Because the Gates MRI focuses on low and middle income countries, the cost element is very important, and the potential demand for the products is huge.
 Malaria and TB, for example, affect so many people, so we need to make products that can be produced at huge scales.

 What challenges or barriers have you faced and overcome in your career?

 There are always technical challenges in these roles that you have to anticipate and overcome – especially when working on a novel product.
-As a leader, making sure that there is the support there for the work we do adds extra pressure.
-When I started, CMC was a very, very small organization, so there was a lot of risk that we wouldn't be able to produce a product on time and in the way it was needed.
+As a leader, making sure that there is the support for the work we do adds extra pressure.
+When I started, CMC was a very small organization, so there was a lot of risk that we wouldn't be able to produce our products on time and in the way needed.

-I had a tough time building the team, but I had a lot of support.
-Sometimes, CMC can be a little bit of an afterthought, so making sure that this part of the organization wasn’t neglected took some effort.
+It took some time to build the team, but I had a lot of support.
+Sometimes, CMC can be a little bit of an afterthought, so making sure that this part of the organization wasn’t neglected was important.

-How does CMC augment the efficiency of the process?
+How does CMC augment the drug development process?

-One area of focus involves drugs for tuberculosis produced in much less time than the current standard of care, which is six months.
-Trying to find a set of drugs that, in combination, can bring that timeline down to two months is an enormous challenge, but it would have an enormous impact.
-With a six-month timeline, you have a lot of issues with adherence to the drug regimen, resulting in relapse, and sometimes very significant, multidrug resistance can develop.
-CMC is about finding a way to shorten that treatment.
+One area of focus involves identifying a regimen of drugs for tuberculosis that can treat the disease in much less time than the current standard of care, which is six months.
+Trying to find a set of drugs that, in combination, can bring that timeline down to two or three months is an enormous challenge, but it would have an enormous impact.
+With a six-month treatment timeline, there are challenges with adherence to the drug regimen, which can result in relapse and sometimes multidrug resistance can develop.
+In CMC, we support the effort to find a shorter treatment by producing the drugs used in those clinical studies.

 How do strategic partnerships help to overcome these challenges?